-The Management's Discussion and Analysis of the Sheriffs' Pension and Relief Fund (Fund or LSPRF) financial performance presents a narrative overview and analysis of the Sheriffs' Pension and Relief Fund's financial activities for the year ended June 30, 2023.
+The Management's Discussion and Analysis of the Sheriffs' Pension and Relief Fund (Fund or LSPRF) financial performance presents a narrative overview and analysis of the Sheriffs' Pension and Relief Fund's financial activities for the years ended June 30, 2024 and June 30, 2023.
 This document focuses on the current year's activities, resulting changes, and currently known facts in comparison with the prior year's information.
 Please read this document in conjunction with the information contained in the Sheriffs' Pension and Relief Fund's financial statements which begin on page 12.